lizy20/VSVT/README.md

 % % % MIT License
 % % % Copyright (c) 2025 [Zeyang Li,M2O group, School of engineering, Cardiff University]

 % In order to reduce code redundancy,  some functionality has been removed or annotated with interface.
-% Interested readers can debug the codes by themselves according to the requirment，
+% Interested readers can debug the codes by themselves according to the requirement，
          refer to the paperwork{https://doi.org/10.1016/j.cma.2024.117378}.
 % For the sake of computation efficiency on normal desktop, we certainly
-        adjust serval parameters in the codes, with decreasing  volume//copmliance accuracy in de-homogenzation process.
+        adjust serval parameters in the codes, with decreasing  volume//compliance accuracy in de-homogenization process.
 Please refer to the comment in codes for reference.

 Any other questions about the codes， please contact author:   www.m2olab.uk// 4692420536@qq.com